MediaComem/comem-devmobil/subjects/introduction/README.md

 Here's a list of other technologies and why they were not chosen for this course:

-- [Cordova](https://cordova.apache.org/) - The Ionic team developped Capacitor to replace Cordova
+- [Cordova](https://cordova.apache.org/) - The Ionic team developped Capacitor to replace Cordova ;
-- [Microsoft Xamarin](https://dotnet.microsoft.com/apps/xamarin) - Uses .NET and C# for development
+- [Microsoft Xamarin](https://dotnet.microsoft.com/apps/xamarin) - Uses .NET and C# for development ;
-- [Google Flutter](https://flutter.dev/) - Uses [Dart](https://dart.dev/) under the hood and is relativaly new
+- [Google Flutter](https://flutter.dev/) - Uses [Dart](https://dart.dev/) under the hood.
+Has gained a lot of traction over the last years ;
-- [Facebook React Native](https://facebook.github.io/react-native/) - Can only be used with React
+- [Facebook React Native](https://facebook.github.io/react-native/) - Can only be used with React ;
 - And [others](https://medium.com/datadriveninvestor/hybrid-mobile-app-development-frameworks-for-2019-ac56b1e65f29)...

 ### What about Ionic?